shayan07/hadoop_project/README.md

 **MapReducer1: dedupByPid**

    Mapper: parse the input Json file

    Reducer: find last seen time of each visitor, from their all activities

 **MapReducer2: topk**

-    find the 100 most recent visitors and their last seen time from last step's result
+   Find the 100 most recent visitors and their last seen time from last step's result